Euboea: Middle Ages

 On 12 July 1470, during the Ottoman–Venetian War of 1463–1479 and after a protracted and bloody siege, the well-fortified city of Negroponte (Chalcis) was wrested from Venice by Mehmed II and the whole island fell into the hands of the Ottoman Empire.
 The Doge Francesco Morosini besieged the city in 1688, but was forced to withdraw after three months.

 Albanians started settling Euboea gradually, since 1402, encouraged by the Venetians.
 In 1425, a total of 10,000 Albanians from various regions were settled in Euboea.
 A further indeterminate number of Albanians settled in the island in 1435.
 These Albanians intermingled with the local Greeks of the island.
-A contemporary report (1687) notes that in 1471 Greeks had abandoned the island and by 1687 almost all of the island was inhabited by Albanians.
-This is not corroborated in other reports, so it likely presents a doubtful depiction of the demographic situation in the island.
 According to Johann Georg Von Hahn (1854), Albanians were present in all of the cities of southern Euboea, excluding the town of Karystos, which was inhabited solely by Greeks.
 According to Hahn, the Albanians numbered 25,000 in south Euboea, out of the total population of 72,368 of the island as a whole.

 The Greek inhabitants of south Euboea spoke a certain dialect related to Old Athenian.
 This dialect was spoken in Kymi, Avlonari, Konistres, Aliveri, Karystos and other places.

 Although the name Negroponte remained current in European languages until the 19th century, the Turks themselves called the city and the island Eğriboz or Ağriboz after the Euripos Strait.
 Under Ottoman rule, Ağriboz was the seat of a sanjak that also encompassed much of Continental Greece.

 At the conclusion of the Greek War of Independence in 1830, the island returned to Greece and constituted a part of the newly established independent Greek kingdom.